laurentpetit/ring-java-servlet/README.md

 ### Add the Ring java servlet dependency to your project
 Add this project as a dependency of your project.
 By means of transitive dependencies magic, you''ll need to add no other dependency.

-ring-java-servlet produces maven artifacts, with following coordinates:
+ring-java-servlet is distributed on clojars.org as a maven artifact, with following coordinates:

 * groupId=org.lpetit.ring
 * artifactId=ring-java-servlet